 Does that appear to be a mathematical algorithm?
 Is that a "procedure for solving a given type of mathematical problem"?
 The court says that Grams did not dispute that the claim "includes a mathematical algorithm."
 Without that concession, would the court have been able to characterize the claim as one directed to a mathematical algorithm?
 (What about set theory?)
 What about classifying it as a method of doing business?
 (The court found it unnecessary to reach that issue.)
 A law of nature?
 A series of mental steps?

-2. Compare Judge Archer's approach in Grams in which he struggles to harmonize as much of the case law as possible with Judge Rader's approach in Arrhythmia (below) in which he calls for slashing the Gordian Knot to bits and reshaping the law on a simpler basis—"anything under the sun goes."
+2. Compare Judge Archer's approach in Grams in which he painfully struggles to harmonize as much of the case law as possible with Judge Rader's approach in Arrhythmia (below) in which he calls for slashing the Gordian Knot to bits and reshaping the law on a simpler basis—"anything under the sun goes."
 This opinion reflects the courts' early struggles to deal with the confusing and seemingly conflicting cases.

 3. How seriously do you think we should take the statement in Chakrabarty (based on a statement in the House Report, attributed to Pat Federico) about "anything under the sun that is made by man"?
 What does "made" mean?
 What if a man under the sun makes a thing that is not a Discovery?
 What if his activity is not that of an Inventor?
-How do you reconcile the breadth of the anything-under-the-sun maxim with the courts' repeated recognition that laws of nature, methods of doing business, and so on are unpatentable?
+How do you reconcile the breadth of the anything-under-the-sun maxim with the courts' repeated recognition that laws of nature, methods of doing business, and so on cannot be patented?
 Is a new method of doing business something made under the sun?
 Is a poem?
 A joke?
 A song?
 A legal argument?
+A fencing tactic?

-4. What is meant by: "In all instances, this critical question must be answered: ‘What did applicants invent?'"?
-How do "semantogenic considerations preclude a determination based solely on words appearing in the claims"?
-Do these statements mean any more than — "We should look to the extent of the supporting disclosure, because the applicant is not entitled to claim more than was disclosed.
-If you invent, disclose, and enable just a telegraph you can't have a patent on the radio."
+4. Consider what is meant by: “In all instances, this critical question must be answered: ‘What did applicants invent?’ ” How do “semantogenic considerations preclude a determination based solely on words appearing in the claims”?
+Do these statements mean any more than — “We should look to the extent of the supporting disclosure, because the applicant is not entitled to claim more than was disclosed.
+If you invent, disclose, and enable just a telegraph you can't have a patent on the radio or TV.”

 In re Iwahashi